What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Abstract

 \section{Abstract}

-Multimodal Large Language Models have shown promising capabilities in bridging visual and textual reasoning, yet their reasoning capabilities in Open-Vocabulary Human-Object Interaction (OV-HOI) are limited by cross-modal hallucinations and occlusion-induced ambiguity.
-To address this, we propose \textbf{ImagineAgent}, an agentic framework that harmonizes cognitive reasoning with generative imagination for robust visual understanding.
-Specifically, our method innovatively constructs cognitive maps that explicitly model plausible relationships between detected entities and candidate actions.
-Subsequently, it dynamically invokes tools including retrieval augmentation, image cropping, and diffusion models to gather domain-specific knowledge and enriched visual evidence, thereby achieving cross-modal alignment in ambiguous scenarios.
-Moreover, we propose a composite reward that balances prediction accuracy and tool efficiency.
-Evaluations on SWIG-HOI and HICO-DET datasets demonstrate our SOTA performance, requiring approximately 20\% of training data compared to existing methods, validating our robustness and efficiency.
+Multimodal Large Language Models have shown promising capabilities in bridging visual and textual reasoning, yet their reasoning capabilities in Open-Vocabulary Human-Object Interaction (OV-HOI) are limited by cross-modal hallucinations and limited viewpoints of images.
+To address this, we propose \textbf{ImagineAgent}, an agentic framework that integrates cognitive mapping, tool-augmented reinforcement learning (RL), and generative world modeling for robust OV-HOI understanding.
+Specifically, we first propose an innovative CoT dataset named hicodet-6K for supervised fine-tuning (SFT), which effectively bridges the perception-to-cognition gap by structuring perceived entities into interaction pairs for comprehensive predictions.
+Subsequently, we develop a multimodal tool library integrating online retrieval, image cropping, and generative modeling, enabling the agent to dynamically augment reasoning with domain-specific tools to resolve visual-semantic ambiguities and hallucinations during inference.
+Moreover, we incorporate a generative model to reconstruct alternative viewpoints, enabling the agent to “imagine” under limited viewpoints.
+Finally, we propose a composite reward mechanism to jointly optimize prediction accuracy and tool efficiency.
+Evaluations on both SWIG-HOI and HICO-DET datasets demonstrate that our method achieves state-of-the-art performance while requiring merely 36.7\% of the training data compared to existing methods, validating our robustness, empirical effectiveness and efficiency.